Category Archives: Alfred Hitchcock

 Each is well-written, exhibiting fear, bravery, and suspicion of the other’s motivations, especially the German captain who communicates in his native tongue with Connie, causing conjecture among the other survivors.

-Events would hardly be complete without a good melodramatic romance and such is a treat to see two formulate.
+Events would hardly be complete without a good melodramatic romance and is a treat to see two formulate.
 Connie and handsome John (John Hodiak) share a love/hate relationship, clearly from opposite backgrounds, while the more stable Alice and Stanley (Hume Cronyn) even decide to marry!

 Genteel Alice reveals a marriage and an affair to Stanley uncovering the layers and complexity of the character.